henderjon/kurly/README.md

 ## License

-Curly Fries AKA curly is Copyright (c) 2017 David J Peacock and Al S-M, and is published under the Apache 2.0 license.
+kurly is Copyright (c) 2017 David J Peacock and Al S-M, and is published under the Apache 2.0 license.